 Pricing (per person) $NZD

 Booking conditions Price is based on a minimum of two passengers travelling.
 Single price is based on travelling with others in your party, but staying in a single room.
 NB: Gorilla trek fees are additional and subject to change.
 In order to book, the cost of the trek fee is payable and non-refundable (currently US$600 per person, per trek) You must be over 15 years of age to obtain a gorilla viewing permit.

 Price is based on a minimum of two passengers travelling.
-Single price for Buhoma Lodge is based on travelling with others in your party, but staying in a single room.
+Single price is based on travelling with others in your party, but staying in a single room.